kvchitrapu/learn/_posts/overview.md

 ## LEO satellite constellations
 The LEO satellite launch technology attained an unprecedented level of precision and cost efficiency in the last decade.
 SpaceX Starlink, Amazon Kuiper tied to Blue Origins are two amply funded companies launching satellites.
 While both remain in early stages and secretive about the plans, netizens have widely gleaned SpaceX Starlink information.
 As of March 2021, Starlink has already launched 1,023 in 18 launches and is aiming to deploy a total of 1,440 to complete the initial constellation.
 According to the FCC filings, Starlink applied for 42,000 satellites to orbit in LEO to provide Internet service.
 Most of the information we present here is based on SpaceX Starlink satellite information on the Internet.
 In addition to delivering communication, satellites provide monitoring Earth and enhance space observation.

+Stacks of satellites launched into LEO to form a constellation orbiting around Earth.
+The satellites are sorted into multiple planes orchestrated to best serve internet in planned geographic cells.
+The satellites are managed at scale bringing economies of scale for the owning enterprise.

 ### LEO satellites
 SpaceX LEO satellites are small satellites called Starlink satellites.
 A Starlink satellite weighs around 227kg to 260kg.
 It orbits in LEO with a lifespan of three to four years.
 While there are tens of components, an LEO satellite typically has these key components: two redundant solar flat panels to power the satellite thrusters for position adjustment in the orbit, high-power phased array antennas for ground communication over Ku and Ka bands Optical inter-satellite links, The phased array antennas shoot narrow beams to 27,000 kmph orbiting Earth.
 The satellites’ orbits at 400km - 2000km above sea level.

-## Constellation
-Constellations are identical LEO satellites orbiting Earth in multiple planes.
-The smallsats are managed at scale bringing economies of scale for the owning enterprise.

 ## The lifecycle of LEO satellites